kubernetes/website/content/zh-cn/docs/reference/using-api/deprecation-guide.md

 #### EndpointSlice {#endpointslice-v125}

 <!--
-The **discovery.k8s.io/v1beta1** API version of EndpointSlice will no longer be served in v1.25.
+The **discovery.k8s.io/v1beta1** API version of EndpointSlice is no longer served as of v1.25.

 * Migrate manifests and API clients to use the **discovery.k8s.io/v1** API version, available since v1.21.
 * All existing persisted objects are accessible via the new API